Harlem Globetrotters

 The Harlem Globetrotters are an American exhibition basketball team.
-They combine athleticism, theater, entertainment, and comedy in their style of play.
-Over the years, they have played more than 26,000 exhibition games in 124 countries and territories, mostly against deliberately ineffective opponents, such as the Washington Generals (1953–1995, 2007-2015, 2017-present) and the New York Nationals (1995–2006).
+They combine athleticism, theater, and comedy in their entertaining style of play.
+Over the years, the Globetrotters have played more than 26,000 exhibition games in 124 countries and territories, mostly against deliberately ineffective opponents, such as the Washington Generals (1953–1995, 2007–2015, 2017–present) and the New York Nationals (1995–2006).
 The team's signature song is Brother Bones' whistled version of "Sweet Georgia Brown", and their mascot is an anthropomorphized globe named "Globie".
 The team is owned by Herschend.

 History

-The Harlem Globetrotters originated in 1926 at the Giles American Legion Post # 87, on the South Side of Chicago, where all the original players were raised and went to Wendell Phillips High school in the Bronzeville neighborhood.
-They began as the Savoy Big Five, one of the premier attractions of the Savoy Ballroom; starting in January 1928, a basketball team of Black American players played exhibitions before dances to prop up the ballroom's cratering attendance numbers.
+The Harlem Globetrotters originated in 1926 at the Giles American Legion Post #87, on the South Side of Chicago, where all the original players were raised and went to Wendell Phillips High school in the Bronzeville neighborhood.
+Their first season of existence saw them get a 101–16 record, with their first match where they first began their globetrotting ways start with a 48 mile long road trip from Chicago to Hinckley, Illinois on an uncomfortable Ford Model T with a tattered road map for a payment of $75.
+They began as the Savoy Big Five (which held Walter "Toots" Wright, Byron "Fats" Long, Willis "Kid" Oliver, Andy Washington, and Al "Runt" Pullins as their inaugural Globetrotters players from that period of time), one of the premier attractions of the Savoy Ballroom; starting in January 1928, a basketball team of Black American players played exhibitions before dances to prop up the ballroom's cratering attendance numbers.
 In 1928, several players left the team in a dispute.
 That autumn, those players formed a team called the "Globe Trotters" and toured southern Illinois that spring.
 Abe Saperstein became involved with the team as a coach, manager, promoter and part-time player.
-By 1929, Saperstein was touring Illinois and Iowa with his basketball team called the "New York Harlem Globe Trotters".
-Saperstein selected the name Harlem because it was then considered the center of Black American culture and the name Globetrotter to mythologize the team's international venues.
+By 1928, Saperstein was touring Illinois and Iowa with his basketball team called the "New York Harlem Globe Trotters", although they later decided to shorten the name to the more well-known "Harlem Globetrotters" (sometimes spelled as "Globe Trotters" in their early history) by the following year in 1929.
+Saperstein selected the name Harlem because it was then considered the center of Black American culture and the contraction Globetrotter to mythologize the team's international venues.
+While they would start being a comedic basketball team by 1929 with the addition of Inman Jackson on their roster, it wouldn't be until 1935 where they would begin to be more recognized throughout the nation when the Globetrotters would get the Original Celtics franchise to forfeit a match (by having them call a timeout and then leave the game not long afterward) as opposed to risking defeat after they were tied 32–32 with two minutes remaining in the game.